spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/products/managing-products/adding-product-alternatives.md

 This article describes how to add product alternatives for a product.

-The product alternative is displayed on the *Product Details* page.
-This allows your customer to select another item with similar characteristics.
+The product alternative is displayed on the **Product Details** page.
+This lets your customer select another item with similar characteristics.
 It can also help your customers make a purchase if the product they initially review is out of stock.
 For example, if smartphone 1 is out of stock, or discontinued, you can set smartphone 2 to be its alternative.

 ## Prerequisites

-To start working with product alternatives, go to **Catalog > Products**.
+To start working with product alternatives, go to **Catalog&nbsp;<span aria-label="and then">></span> Products**.

 ## Adding product alternatives for a product

 To added product alternatives for a product, do the following:
-1. On the *Edit Concrete Product* page, switch to the *Product Alternatives* tab.
+1. On the **Edit Concrete Product** page, switch to the **Product Alternatives** tab.
-2. To add product alternatives, enter _Product Name_ or its _SKU_ in the **Add Product Alternative by Name** or **SKU** field.
+2. To add product alternatives, enter **Product Name** or its **SKU** in the **Add Product Alternative by Name** or **SKU** field.
 You can add multiple alternative products.
 ![Adding product alternatives](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Products/Products/Managing+products/Adding+Product+Alternatives/add-product-alternative.png)

 4. Click **Save**.
 The page is refreshed to display the table with the alternative products you have added.
-To remove any alternative product, in the _Actions_ column, click **Remove**.
+To remove any alternative product, in the **Actions** column, click **Remove**.

 **Tips and tricks**
 <br>The product alternatives is displayed on the concrete product page only when it is out of stock or discontinued.
 In any other case, no alternatives are displayed.
-However, for each product added as an alternative one, a *Replacement for* section is displayed:
+However, for each product added as an alternative one, a **Replacement for** section is displayed:
 ![Replacement for](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Products/Products/Managing+products/Adding+Product+Alternatives/replacement-for.png)

 In addition to the alternatives section, a dynamic label is assigned to the product for which the alternatives are set up.